 Check out Paddlinglight’s Lightweight Paddling Philosophy.

-Bryan Hansel: Publisher and Primary Author
+Bryan Hansel: Owner, Author

 Predro Almeida describes how to make rope handles for your kayak.
 About Predro: I’m 37, married, and have a great little 4 year old boy who will hopefully be a future sea kayaker.
 I’m a Firefighter/EMT in one of the busiest areas of Miami-Dade county where I work with an awesome crew.
 Before that, I was a Physical Therapist (I’m still licensed) and before that I was a US Marine (Force Recon).
 I’m relatively new to sea kayaking, but I’m no stranger to the sea.
 I spent lots of time on and in the ocean as I was growing up; my father always owned a boat.
 I also spent lots of time on and in the water as a Recon Marine.
 Before I built my Cape Ann Expedition, I hadn’t paddled a narrow kayak before.
 I do own another kayak; it’s a wide, short, plastic Hydra that is designed to be paddled or sailed.
 It’s not the most efficient thing to paddle, but when the breeze is blowing, it can be a blast to sail.
 I’ve also occasionally paddled canoes.
 My other hobbies are Hang Gliding and Woodworking.